brianhung7/Island-Survival/README.md

         <li>Colorize positive/negative events</li>
 <li>Add loading bar after an action button is pressed</li>
 <li>Change javascript from using an object for the game to using classes</li>
+<li>Hovering over each button will give a tooltip that says what it will affect</li>